menno4000/nfcinstrument/README.md

 ### Hardware-Setup

-General Overview of Pins on teh Raspberry Pi 3:
+General Overview of Pins on the Raspberry Pi 3:

 ![Pin Layout](RasPi3_sequencer/images/raspi3-pin-layout.png)

 For buttons and the rotary encoder use this table to connect: